limo39/portfolio-/README.md

 npm install
 ```

+3. Set up EmailJS for contact form:
+   - Follow the detailed guide in `EMAILJS_SETUP.md`
+   - Create `.env.local` with your EmailJS credentials
+   - Configure your email service and template

-3. Run the development server:
+4. Run the development server:
 ```bash
 npm run dev
 ```

-4. Open [http://localhost:3000](http://localhost:3000) in your browser.
+5. Open [http://localhost:3000](http://localhost:3000) in your browser.

 ## 🚀 Deployment